Skip to main content

 Create an app at the vendor

-1. Create the app in the vendor admin (Shopify Dev Dashboard, Snowflake, and so on).
+1. Create the app in the service’s admin area.

 2. Copy the client ID, client secret, and your account URL.